Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems

-In this part, we work with the notion of transversally invariant Riemannian metric (for a more general view of this notion and its geometric applications, see \cite{del_Hoyo_2018, PPT-2014}).
-We derive some results on hamiltonization of infinitesimal generators of proper actions.
-In particular, we consider the case of periodic flow vector fields.
+In this part, we develop some hamiltonization criteria in terms of transversally invariant Riemannian metrics (for a more general view of this notion and its geometric applications, see \cite{del_Hoyo_2018, PPT-2014}).
+Also, we consider the hamiltonization problem for vector fields that are vertical on the total space of a submersion, and we derive some results on hamiltonization of infinitesimal generators of proper actions that extend some of the results in \cite{FGS-05}, where similar approaches are applied in the case of periodic flow vector fields.